-Description: Jade refers to a green compact translucent rock which consists either jadeite or actinolite.
-Jade formed from actinolite is termed nephrite jade.
-Beginning in the late 1950s, attempts were made to market or promote a fine-grained actinolite-rich metavolcanic rock collected from the Little Rib River area near Little Chicago in Marathon County as a nephrite jade.
+Description: Jade refers to a generally green fine-grained translucent rock consisting of either the pyroxene mineral jadeite or an amphibole in the tremolite-ferroactinolite series (the latter termed nephrite jade).
+Beginning in the late 1950s, attempts were made to promote a fine-grained metavolcanic rock as nephrite jade that was collected near a branch of the Rib River in Marathon County.
+An amateur collector and lapidarist, Guy Wilson, found the material as loose float blocks and, eventually, small outcrops.
 G.F.
-Hanson, state geologist at the time of the discovery was sent several specimens.
-He was skeptical of its economic value, describing the material as “opaque, somewhat brittle and the only hint of green is rather drab olive patches.”
-The rock also contained minor zoisite (WGNHS files).
-A debate occurred between the marketers and the Wisconsin Geological and Natural History Survey as to whether or not the material was really accurately called jade.
-As the definition of nephrite jade is somewhat subjective, no conclusion was reached.
-The material is fine-grained actinolite, is green and does cut and polish.
-Wilson (1958) reports tumbling the material as well as making attractive rings and cabochons from it.
+Hanson, state geologist at the time of the discovery, was sent several specimens.
+Using optical and x-ray diffraction techniques, he verified that the material was indeed mostly intergrown fibers of tremolite-ferroactinolite, hence could be defined as nephrite jade (WGNHS files).
+There was some debate as to the degree of translucency and color needed to technically qualify as “jade.”
+Wilson (1958) reports tumbling this material as well as making attractive rings and cabochons from it.
 He reports that the jewelry shows a “great many delightful patterns.”
-He describes the material as “although most of it is opaque green, some has a bluish cast.
+He described the material as follows: “Although most of it is opaque green, some has a bluish cast.
 Mottled and veined greens and blacks, greens and whites, some with yellow and yellowish patches, as well as solid greens occur.
 I have found one small brown piece.”
 (Wilson, 1958).
-The few pieces the author has seen seem of poor quality compared to jade produced and marketed elsewhere.
-Is it really jade and of semi-precious quality?
-Beauty and value is in the eye of the beholder.